 One of the first steps when you buy Spanish property is to obtain your NIE.
 This number serves as your identification in Spain and is a vital document for many transactions and procedures.
-In this article, we look at the following what a NIE and why you need it and how to obtain the document.
+In this article, we look at what a NIE is, why you need it and how to obtain the document.

 What is the NIE?

 The NIE (foreigner’s identity number – número de identificación de extranjero in Spanish) is essentially your fiscal number in Spain.
 It has nothing to do with residence and all foreigners, residents and non-residents alike, need it if they wish to do any of the activities listed in the next section.

 The NIE is an identification code made up of an X or Y followed by seven digits and another letter, for example X-1234567-A. The NIE certificate also includes your full name and passport number.

 You need a NIE in many circumstances in Spain including: